garniergere/gMetapop/README.md

 A process-based forward simulator with an intuitive Graphical User Interface integrating multi-locus genetics and complex age class structure demography in subdivided populations.

 ## Go to the  <A HREF="https://github.com/gMetapop/gMetapop/">(gMetapop)</A> dedicated website
-21-09-28 --> New readme , overview and life-cycle figures, and tutorials uploaded at the gMetapop website, User Manual and program code coming soon

 ## How to cite gMetapop? ##